mikelangelo-project/mike-apps/README.md

     ]
 ```

+Make sure that existing repositories are preserved in case you would like to use applications and modules from those repositories.

-Now you can simply build OSv images integrating applications from the Mikelangelo apps repository
+To build OSv images integrating applications from the Mikelangelo apps repository use

 ```bash
 make image=OpenFOAM